memsbdm/EasySave2022/README.md

 It is possible to run one or all of them, to encrypt files or not.
 It is also possible to choose a work type (complete or differential).
+The application is executing all works in parallel with threads

 #### The 1.X versions are the console application interfaces.